2beens/serj-tubin-com/README.md

 * I use PostgreSQL to store blog posts and personal web history (netlog)
 * I use Vue to make the frontend part
     * source @ https://github.com/2beens/serj-tubin-vue
+* ❗️ Disclaimer: some parts of the system are deliberately unoptimized or complicated for testing ☑️ / learning 👨🏼‍🏫 / trial 🛠 purposes